federicodt/nyc-rat-health-problem/README.md

 ## **Project findings.**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We found that the rat problem is getting worse year after year.
 In 2021 and 2022, records were broken for rat sightings.
 This means more calls for complaints.
 In addition, we noticed that there used to be large concentrations in certain places and now it is more homogeneous.
 In other words, has spread, causing the problem to become more severe.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On other side, On the other hand, I found that the first lady used the planes and helicopters of the presidential air fleet during the lockdown for the Coronavirus Pandemic.
-By law, the first lady cannot use them, because she does not hold any position in the National State.
-The only exception is if she travels with the President of the Nation and her presence is justified.
-In addition to all this, there is the aggravating circumstance that public funds were used.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On the other hand, rat bites increased and with this, cases of lectospirosis and rat fever.
 In 2021, there were deaths due to this.

 ## **Project data collection.**